djadomi/f3-gfm/README.md

 ## Styling

 You may want to include something like https://github.com/sindresorhus/github-markdown-css to get GitHub-like styling for your rendered markdown.
-Adding `/markdown-body` class to your container might require you to undo some of this CSS if you want to keep your site's own styling, especially variables like `--bgColor-default` and `--fgColor-default`.
+Adding the `markdown-body` class to your container to apply these might require you to undo some of this CSS if you want to keep your site's own styling, especially variables like `--bgColor-default` and `--fgColor-default`.

 ## Examples